 We’ve created this buyer’s guide to help you better understand supply chain planning and optimization software.
 This guide is intended to help you to evaluate the right solution for your business.

 Here's what we'll cover:

 Supply chain planning software helps organizations manage and replenish their inventory through sales and demand forecasting.
-As part of an SCM system, planning solutions like sales & operations planning (S&OP) serve an important function in the ongoing effort to reduce waste and increase profitability.
+As part of a supply chain management (SCM) system, planning solutions, such as sales and operations planning (S&OP), serve an important function in the ongoing effort to reduce waste and increase profitability.

-By offering a tool like demand planning software or S&OP, SCM software providers give organizations the ability to take a glimpse into a number of possible futures.
-Based on an analysis of historical market trends and an awareness of the organization’s upcoming promotions and product rollouts, demand planning systems allow organizations to simulate potential demand and adjust their incoming inventories accordingly.
+By offering a tool such as demand planning software or S&OP, SCM software providers give organizations the ability to take a glimpse into a number of possible futures.
+Based on an analysis of historical market trends and an awareness of the organization’s upcoming promotions and product rollouts, demand planning systems enable simulating potential demand and adjusting an organization’s incoming inventories accordingly.